ianpatt/skse64/skse64_readme.txt

 [ Contact the SKSE Team ]

 Before contacting us, make sure that your game launches properly without SKSE64 first.
-If SKSE64 doesn't appear to be working, follow the steps in the FAQ first, then send us skse64.log, skse64_loader.log, and skse64_steam_loader.log as attachments.
+If SKSE64 doesn't appear to be working, follow the steps in the FAQ first, then send us skse64.log and skse64_loader.log as attachments.
 These files may be found in <My Documents>\My Games\Skyrim Special Edition\SKSE\.
+Make sure you have "show file extensions" enabled.

 ### MAKE SURE TO INCLUDE YOUR LOG FILES AS ATTACHMENTS ###
 We cannot help you solve load order problems.
 Do not email when a new version of the game is released.